DBSCAN: Optimal Rates For Density Based Clustering: Cluster Trees Estimation

-It is important to realize that while the cluster tree $T_p$ of density $p$ is a collection of connected subsets of its support, the cluster tree estimators considered in this paper are comrpised by {\it collections of subsets of the sample points partially ordered with resect to the inclusion relation.}
+It is important to realize that, while the cluster tree $T_p$ is a collection of connected subsets of the support of $p$, the cluster tree estimators considered in this paper are collections of subsets of the sample points.

-In order to quantify how well a cluster-tree estimator approximates the true cluster tree, we will rely on the notion of cluster tree consistency put forward by \cite{chaudhuri2014consistent}, which we rephrase next.
+In order to quantify how well a cluster-tree estimator approximates the true cluster tree, we will make use of the notion of cluster tree consistency put forward by \cite{chaudhuri2014consistent}.

-\begin{definition} Given data $\{X_i\}_{i=1}^n$, let $ \{ \mathcal{A}_n \}_{n=1}^\infty$ denote a sequence of collections of connected subsets of the support of $p$.
-A cluster tree estimator $\widehat{T}_n$ is consistent with respect to the sequence $\{ \mathcal{A}_n \}_{n=1}^\infty$ if, as $n$ tends to infinity, the following holds, simultaneously over all disjoint elements $A$ and $A'$ in $\mathcal{A}_n$: with probability tending to $1$, the smallest clusters in $\widehat{T}_n$ containing $A \cap \{X_i\}_{i=1}^n$ and $A' \cap \{X_i\}_{i=1}^n$ are disjoint. \end{definition} In this definition, the collection $\mathcal{A}_n$ may include clusters, but also other connected subsets of the support of $p$.
-The requirement for consistency outlined above is rather natural: if a cluster tree is to be deemed consistent with respect to the sequence $\mathcal{A}_n$, then it should, with probability tending to $1$, cluster the sample points perfectly well.
-Or equivalently, as well as if we had ability of verifying, for each pair of sample points $X_i$ and $X_j$ and each connected set $A \in \mathcal{A}_n$, whether both $X_i$ and $X_j$ are in $A$.
-We take notice that the above definition only requires $\widehat{T}_n$ to preserve the connectivity of all the sets in $\mathcal{A}_n$.
-However, $\widehat{T}_n$ might have additional unwanted clusters, referred to as {\it spurious} in \cite{chaudhuri2014consistent} that do not correspond to any disjoints sets in $\mathcal{A}_n$.
-We will come back to this in \Cref{section:consistent split level}.
+In detail, let $ \mathcal{A}_n $ denote a collection of connected subsets of the support of $p$, which may depend on $n$.
+A cluster tree estimator $\widehat{T}_n$ is consistent with respect to $\mathcal{A}_n$ if, with probability tending to $1$ as $n \to \infty$, the following holds simultaneously over all $A$ and $A'$ in $\mathcal{A}_n$: the smallest clusters in $\widehat{T}_n$ containing $A \cap \{X_i\}_{i=1}^n$ and $A' \cap \{X_i\}_{i=1}^n$ are disjoint.
+The requirement for consistency outlined above is rather natural: if a cluster tree is deemed consistent with respect to the sequence $\mathcal{A}_n$, then it should, with probability tending to $1$, cluster the sample points perfectly well, as if we had the ability of verifying, for each pair of sample points $X_i$ and $X_j$ and each connected set $A \in \mathcal{A}_n$, whether both $X_i$ and $X_j$ are in $A$.

-The reason why we consider a sequence $\{ \mathcal{A}_n \}_{n=1}^\infty$ of collections of connected sets is to allow the set of target connected subsets of $p$, such clusters, to grow larger and more complex as the sample size $n$ increases, so that the cluster tree estimator will be able, as more data are collected, to discriminate among clusters of $p$ that are barely distinguishable.
-An example of a sequence $\{ \mathcal{A}_n \} $ is the set of $\delta_n$-separated clusters according to \Cref{defi:path-delta-separated} below, where the parameter $\delta_n$ is taken to be vanishing in $n$.